Giro Eclipse Spherical helmet review - 'I hit my fastest ever speed of 86kph with this lid'

 There are, of course, other variables in play: I do feel as fit as ever right now, and most of my riding has been in mountainous terrain, offering me long, sweeping descents, repetition that has no doubt boosted my confidence and allowed me to take greater risks and better lines.

-But I also think it would be remiss of me not to give some of that credit to the helmet, which evidently allows air to pass over and around it without any infringement in as streamline a way as possible, putting it up there with the best cycling helmets.
+But I also think it would be remiss of me not to give some of that credit to the helmet, which evidently allows air to pass over and around it without any infringement in as streamline a way as possible, putting it up there with the best cycling helmets and the best aero helmets.

 Whatever the design reasons for this - a smooth outer shell and an almost rounded figure are crucial - a key factor is undoubtedly the weight.
 At just 270 grams, the Eclipse Spherical small that I tested weighs very little.
 The fit, meanwhile, was comfortable without being restrictive, although at times I had to move it around to prevent squeezing at the back of the head.